How to Work with Controlling Parents

 - Give them something to “own” since doing so may give them power over what they want or give them a sense of control if they feel out of it

-Pro-tip: Jacqueline hosted a great webinar about managing clients for us.
+Pro tip: Jacqueline hosted a great webinar about managing clients for us.
 You can watch the replay here.

 Your priority is always to deliver the highest level of service you can in the name of making your couples’ wedding days great.
 So, why all the talk about controlling parents and how to work with them?
 One word—referrals.
-Because just like you want each of your couples to leave a raving review on your Storefronts, having one from their parents is equally as great for your business.
+Because, like you want each of your couples to leave a raving review on your Storefronts, having one from their parents is equally as great for your business.

 Photo Credit: Vadym_Hunko / Shutterstock.com